Atlas VPN vs NordVPN

 Device/OSAtlas VPNNordVPN

-Windows & macOSModern apps; kill switch sometimes overzealousPolished apps with split tunneling on Windows
+Windows & macOSModern, lightweight apps; kill switch can be too strictPolished apps with split tunneling and advanced settings on Windows

-Android & iOSUser‑friendly; includes SafeBrowse and Data Breach MonitorFull‑featured; Threat Protection blocks trackers and malware
+Android & iOSUser-friendly mobile apps; includes SafeBrowse and Data Breach MonitorFull-featured mobile apps with Threat Protection and tracker blocking

-Smart TVs & devicesApps for Android TV; no router supportApps for Android TV and Fire TV; MediaStreamer DNS for consoles
+Smart TVs & devicesApps for Android TV; lacks router compatibilityApps for Android TV, Fire TV, and MediaStreamer DNS for consoles

 Performance in Censorship-Heavy Countries